JenAlchimowicz/Machine-Learning-Portfolio/README.md

 <h3 id="gnn-rec-sys"> GNN-based Recommender System </h3>

 The classical approach to recommender systems is to use either User-to-User or Item-to-Item Collaborative Filtering, or a combination of the two.
 These approaches have been extensively covered from both research and business use case angles.
-Next, graph-based approach have been proposed.
+Next, graph-based approaches have been proposed.
 However, they typically employed a multi-stage pipeline, consisting of separate graph feature extraction models and link prediction models, which were treated and trained separately.
 In this project we explore an end-to-end solution, which contrary to those early approaches trains the entire pipeline as one piece.
 Developed for CentraleSupelec Machine Learning in Network Sciences course. **Credits:** Nevina Dalal, Enrico Burigana, Thomas Gak-Deluen, Jen Alchimowicz

 **Date:** April 2022 <br/>
 **Link:** https://github.com/JenAlchimowicz/End-to-end-GNN-based-recommender-system